averyxlin/iPodify/README.md

 A modern music database and API built with Django and React, featuring an iPod-inspired interface with Spotify embed integration.

-## Project Requirements Compliance

-This project meets the full-stack coding task requirements with the following implementation:

-### Item Management System
-- **Items** = Songs (with title, artist, album, year, duration, etc.)
-- **Groups** = Artist (Primary group) and Album (Secondary group)
-- **Unique Constraints**: No duplicate song titles within the same artist (Primary group) AND no duplicate song titles within the same album (Secondary group)

-### API Endpoints
-- `GET /api/songs/` - List all items (songs) with pagination and filtering
-- `POST /api/songs/` - Create new item (song)
-- `PUT /api/songs/{id}/` - Update existing item (song) - full update
-- `PATCH /api/songs/{id}/` - Update existing item (song) - partial update
-- `GET /api/songs/{id}/` - Get specific item (song)
-- `DELETE /api/songs/{id}/` - Delete item (song)

-### Business Rules Implementation
-The unique constraint logic ensures:
-- A song titled "Rock" can exist in Artist A (Primary) AND Artist B (Primary)
-- A song titled "Rock" can exist in Album X (Secondary) AND Album Y (Secondary)
-- "Rock" cannot exist twice in the same artist (Primary group violation)
-- "Rock" cannot exist twice in the same album (Secondary group violation)
-- The same title can appear across different artists and albums

-**How This Satisfies the Requirements:**

-The task requires: *"Each group should contain only unique item names.
-For example, an item named 'Rock' can appear in both the Primary and Secondary groups, but there can't be two items named 'Rock' in the same group."*

-**Our Implementation:**
-- **Primary Group (Artist)**: `unique_together = [('title', 'artist')]` ensures no duplicate song titles within the same artist
-- **Secondary Group (Album)**: `unique_together = [('title', 'album')]` ensures no duplicate song titles within the same album
-- **Combined Constraints**: `unique_together = [('title', 'artist'), ('title', 'album')]` enforces both constraints simultaneously

-**Why This Works:**
-1. **Artist as Primary Group**: Each artist is a unique "group" - you can't have two songs with the same title by the same artist
-2. **Album as Secondary Group**: Each album is a unique "group" - you can't have two songs with the same title in the same album
-3. **Cross-Group Duplicates Allowed**: The same song title can exist across different artists (different primary groups) and different albums (different secondary groups)

-**Example Scenarios:**
-✅ **Allowed:**
-- "Bohemian Rhapsody" by Queen (Artist: Queen, Album: A Night at the Opera)
-- "Bohemian Rhapsody" by Panic! at the Disco (Artist: Panic! at the Disco, Album: Bohemian Rhapsody - Single)
-- "Rock" by Artist A (Artist: Artist A, Album: Album X)
-- "Rock" by Artist B (Artist: Artist B, Album: Album Y)

-❌ **Blocked by Constraint:**
-- Two songs titled "Rock" by the same Artist A (Primary group violation)
-- Two songs titled "Rock" in the same Album X, even by different artists (Secondary group violation)

-This implementation satisfies the requirement: "Each group should contain only unique item names.
-For example, an item named 'Rock' can appear in both the Primary and Secondary groups, but there can't be two items named 'Rock' in the same group."

 ## Technical Stack

 ### Backend (Django)